Onboarding emails are designed to help new customers to use and gain value from a product or service.

 You’ve seen plenty of blog posts that start like this: “Why you should …”

-That format is effective for emails too, as long as your focus is in the right place.
+That format is effective for onboarding emails too, as long as your focus is in the right place.
 If your goal is a conversion, shape the content to provide at least three really good reasons for people to convert.

 When Shopify explains why popups are valuable to their customers, they are actually accomplishing two goals.
 First, they are showing customers a new way to generate revenue and second, they are driving people to the Shopify app store.